Topological limits to parallel processing capability of network architectures: Computation of the MIS of the dependency graph

-These allow us to directly substitute the moment-generating functions corresponding to the degree distribution of interest.
+These allow us to plug in the moment-generating functions corresponding to the degree distribution of interest.
 In the main text, we use a slightly different notation.
 This is due to the fact that for the case of MIS $c = 2$ for all factor nodes, so we can simplify the expressions. \\ For a generic Gaussian-like distribution, the moment generating function takes the form $M_k(t) = e^{\langle k \rangle t + \sigma^2 t^2/2}$.
-Following the expression above, we obtain:
+Using the expression above, we obtain: